access-ci-org/Operation_STEP/Day6-May22/Orchestration/Sample_Deployment/ubuntu_nginx_mariadb/README.md

 # How to use

-1. Edit Ubuntu22.auto.tfvars to set the name of your jetstream keypair and changed the vm flavor.
+1. Edit Ubuntu22.auto.tfvars to set the name of your jetstream 2 keypair, flavor if needed, and set your access username.
-2. Edit security.tf and replace the security group name with your ACCESS username
-3. Run ``` terraform apply``` and review the changes
+2. Run ``` terraform apply``` and review the changes

 ## Instance 1